GodisE/To-do-app-server/README.md

 1. As a user I want to set a deadline for my to-do's so I can get them done in a certain timeframe

 2. As a user I want to have a profile picture because I want my profile to be tailored to what I like

+3. As a user I want to I want to edit my to-do because I may not want to to that anymore

 >TIER 3